 Go on a road trip

 There’s a definite loop to seeing Nova Scotia, as Cailin explains in the video above.
 So once you’ve caught up with the jet lag and relaxed in Halifax for a few days, then you can hire a car and road trip around Nova Scotia taking in the key places.
+You could even drive from Nova Scotia to Toronto, if you want a mega adventure!

 Thanks to the outdoors being so stunning in Nova Scotia, and the impressive coastline, you can go on some incredible coastal hikes.
 There are loads to choose from, from easy to days longs and hard.